 The INTP personality type is nicknamed The Logician and belongs to the NT Intellectual temperament.
 INTPs are easygoing yet private, with a colorful inner world that leaves them constantly buzzing with ideas.
-They are the most rational out of all the personality types in the Myers-Briggs Type Indicator (MBTI).
+They are the most rational out of all the 16 personalitiy types.
 INTPs evaluate everything using logic.
 In fact, they like to figure out how things work, and they thrive on the theoretical.
 One of their gifts is being able to analyze complex problems thoroughly.
 At the same time, they do not like rigid rules and often do not abide by them.
 Ultimately, INTPs are independent intellectuals who strive to think for themselves.

 Already have your test results?
 Keep reading to learn all about these topics: